Blonde versus brunette rivalry

-The blonde versus brunette rivalry is a rivalry—whether real, imagined, or fictional—between women with blonde hair and those with brown hair.
-(The color of brown hair is often called brunette).
-In popular culture and everyday conversation, the words blonde and brunette are sometimes used as nouns to refer to women by these two hair colors.
+The blonde versus brunette rivalry is a rivalry—whether real, imagined, or fictional—between people with blonde hair and those with black or brown (brunette) hair.
+In popular culture and everyday conversation, the words blonde and brunette are used as nouns to refer to women by these two hair colors.
 This supposed rivalry is a common fictional theme in books, magazine articles, film, and television.
+Some have argued that the spectacle of blonde and brunette women engaged in physical fights with each other has been a male fantasy for many years.